dqnguyen59/car-lease-demo/README.md

 	$ ./gradlew bootJar
 	$ java -jar build/libs/eureka-server-0.0.1-SNAPSHOT.jar

 Open http://localhost:8761 on any browser.
+You should see all instances here.
+Check here later, once all instances are started.

 	$ cd {project_path}/gateway
 	$ ./gradlew clean
 	$ ./gradlew bootJar
 	$ java -jar build/libs/gateway-0.0.1-SNAPSHOT.jar

-Open http://localhost:9000/actuator on any browser.
+Open http://localhost:9000/actuator/gateway/routes on any browser.
+You should see all defined redirection paths.

 Run three user-service instances, each with different port number: